 If you plan on doing long, rigorous and fast workouts and you want a treadmill with “the works,” you will have to spend more.
 If you envisage lighter use and will be happy with basic features, you can get away with paying less.
 Either way, there’s sure to be a LifeSpan treadmill that will be perfect for the type of treadmill workouts you want to do.

 Need advice on how to choose the right treadmill?
-Click the link to the right to read my Treadmill Buying Guide – 14 Tips on Buying a Treadmill article.
+Click the link to the right to read Treadmill Buying Guide – 14 Tips on Buying a Treadmill.